Feb

 Willem de Kooning painted big canvases that reflected the way he lived: large.
 He juggled up to five love affairs at one time (and kept them all secret from each other and his wife, Elaine, with a variety of code door knocks), out-painted his rivals, such as Jackson Pollock, and was perhaps only happy drunk and asleep in a gutter.
 It was there, to riff on Wilde, that he saw the stars.
 De Kooning was the bohemian: part artist, part intellectual, part alcoholic playboy and pure adventuresome genius.

 He was born in Rotterdam in 1904, and stowed away to the U.S. in the mid-twenties.
 He was already a master draughtsman, and went to work in New York as a commercial artist and window dresser.
 He made a pretty good living that way.
 In the 1930s, though, he abandoned commercial art in favor of the more dangerous path: “pure” art.
 De Kooning quit his jobs at the height of the Depression and just in time to help formulate a major wave in American (and world) painting: Abstract Expressionism.
-Continue Reading »
+Read the rest of this entry »